formio/formio-sql/README.md

 **This library currently is validated with Microsoft SQL Server, MySQL, and PostgreSQL.
 See [docker-compose.yaml](docker-compose.yaml) for specific configurations used in testing**

+# Official Documentation
+More in-depth documentation for configuring your SQLConnector can be found [found here](https://form-io.gitbook.io/help/developers/sql-connector/)

 # Getting Started
 ## Dockerized
 View [docker-compose.yaml](docker-compose.yaml) for example setup, and the most up to date list of environment variables.
 Running this repo as a container is the intended way to use this.